jwallaceni/enum/README.md

 sudo ./install.sh

-Configure Shodan CLI and add Grayhatwarfare and ViewDNS.info API keys to config.ini
+Configure Shodan CLI and add Grayhatwarfare, WPScan and ViewDNS.info API keys to config.ini

 Note that in other Linux distros tools such as Subfinder, dirb, nmap and Shodan CLI may have to be installed manually